-British violinist Sophie Hinson, a graduate of The Royal Academy of Music and Chetham’s School of Music, is sought after as a soloist and chamber musician with a particular interest in European classical and 20th Century music.
+British violinist Sophie Hinson, a graduate of The Royal Academy of Music and Chetham’s School of Music, is sought after as a soloist, orchestral player, and chamber musician with a particular interest in European classical and 20th Century music.

-Sophie has performed around London as the leader of the Echo Ensemble, which has included performing the 4th Brandenburg Concerto at St George’s Hanover Square.
+Some notable performances include the Schumann’s Piano Quintet at the Draper’s Hall in London with Leeds International Piano Competition finalist Anna Geniushene, and a performance of On Wenlock Edge in Lincoln Cathedral with pianist and broadcaster David Owen Norris and British tenor Marke Wilde.
+Sophie has also performed around London as the leader of the Echo Ensemble, which has included performing the 4th Brandenburg Concerto at St George’s Hanover Square.
 She led the Taneyev Piano Quintet with players from the ECHO orchestra in The Elgar Room at the Royal Albert Hall.
 She has also performed the Bach Double Violin Concerto, Corelli Concerto Grosso op.6 for two violins and Vivaldi’s La Follia with the Marryat Players Orchestra.